Giuseppe Maddaloni

 He was trained by his father Gianni Maddaloni, in the district of Scampia, the Neapolitan region of Italy.

-In Popular Culture
+In popular culture

 In 2014 a movie was made about his life and that of his father, called :it:L'oro di Scampia (the gold of Scampia), in 2022 it was streaming on Netflix.

 In 2018 the International Judo Federation made a movie about his father and the work he continues to do called Judo for the World - Italy.